ThortonEllmers/Streamerbot-Commands/Currency/Games/Wordle/BROWSER-SOURCE-GUIDE.md

 ## Troubleshooting Display Issues

 **Browser source shows blank:**
-- Check the file path is correct
+- Check the file path is correct in ConfigSetup.cs
-- Make sure the HTML file exists
+- Make sure the HTML file exists at that location
+- Use forward slashes in path: `G:/Path/To/wordle.html` not `G:\Path\To\wordle.html`
-- Try using absolute path: `file:///C:/Full/Path/To/wordle.html`
+- Try using absolute path in OBS: `file:///C:/Full/Path/To/wordle.html`

 **Updates not showing:**
+- The HTML auto-refreshes every 2 seconds via JavaScript
-- Enable "Refresh browser when scene becomes active"
+- Enable "Refresh browser when scene becomes active" in OBS browser source properties
 - Right-click browser source → Refresh
 - Check StreamerBot logs to ensure file is being written
+- Verify the path in `config_wordle_html_path` is correct

 **Styling looks wrong:**
 - Ensure OBS browser source has enough width/height (800x600 recommended)
 - Check that CSS is rendering correctly in a regular browser first
+- Clear OBS browser cache: right-click source → Properties → check "Shutdown source when not visible"

 **Transparent background not working:**
 - OBS browser sources support transparency by default
 - Make sure you haven't set a background color in OBS source settings

+**Auto-refresh not working:**
+- The JavaScript auto-reload runs every 2 seconds
+- Check that JavaScript is enabled in OBS browser source
+- Verify the HTML file contains the `<script>` tag with `location.reload()`

 ## Advanced: Multiple Games